-The Finance PhD program at UNC is a rigorous, four year program designed to train scholars to produce high quality research as faculty members at top universities.
+The Finance PhD program at UNC is a rigorous, five year program designed to train scholars to produce high quality research as faculty members at top universities.
 The PhD program is specifically designed for students who wish to become Finance faculty members at research universities.

 The program is highly quantitative in nature, and as such, new PhD students often have a background in economics, engineering, math, or statistics.
 Although some students have completed graduate work prior to entry into the PhD program, it is not necessary to have any graduate training.
 While not required, we do value candidates who have past experience in finance or economics related research.

 Visit the Finance area Web site